ChristianKuehnel/cpp-on-win/README.md

 also works across many operating systems and languages.

 ## Installation
-To make installation as easy as possible, we'll be using Chocolately as package manager.
-It will then install the tools we need:
+To make installation as easy as possible, we'll be using [Chocolately](https://chocolatey.org/) as package manager to install the tools we need:

 1. Install chocolately https://chocolatey.org/install using admin rights.